fxlin/p2-concurrency/exp1.md

 ## Benchmark (counter.c): a shared integer counter

 Our benchmark program uses multiple threads to update a shared integer counter in parallel.
 The source project is built via CMake.
-See our simple instructions [here](./cmake.md).
+See our short introduction on CMake [here](./cmake.md).

 The program defines a global variable: